 - Crowd :

 Co-working spaces, especially ones that are situated in popular locations, can get pretty crowded during office hours.
 Each organisation working in the space will have their own share of clients, delivery people, trainees, etc. making the scene very chaotic.
 This means a whole lot of commotion and confusion leading to reduction in productivity.

 Working with other entrepreneurs means that there is a high chance that you will end up working organisations in the same field.
 In case of a less-than-friendly atmosphere, there can be extremely unhealthy competition with even people from different companies having conflicts leading to a nightmare for the HR departments.

 So as we can see there are a host of different pros and cons for a startup to look at before taking the decision of whether or not to rent out a Co-working space.
 Simply put, it is a personal choice and it would be advisable for each startup to actually go and check the place out and weigh out all options before opting for the space.

-- 50+ Smart Home Business Ideas: Unlocking Profitable Ventures
+- 70+ Rental Business Ideas: A Guide to Profitable Ventures